paskausks/loot-lord/README.md

 npm run migrate
 ```

-Create a [discord bot account](https://discordapp.com/developers/applications), create a bot user for the application, get it's token, set it in _.env.sample_ file and save it as _.env_.
+Create a [discord bot account](https://discordapp.com/developers/applications), create a bot user for the application, make sure it has all Privileged Gateway Intents enabled.
+Get it's token, set it in _.env.sample_ file and save it as _.env_.

 Invite the bot into a server of your choosing: